 Slains Castle today is an unsettling place.
 It comes as no surprise that this imposing ruin, fronting directly onto cliffs east of Cruden Bay was one of the locations which inspired Bram Stoker in his creation of Dracula.
 Other distinguished visitors included Samuel Johnson and James Boswell on their tour of the Highlands and Islands.
 Undiscovered Scotland shares Johnson's description HERE, and Boswell's HERE.

-A 13th century castle ruin on the cliff edge of the coast between Collieston & Cruden Bay.
-This was the seat of Francis Hay, 9th Earl of Erroll, who was declared a rebel and a traitor after converting to Catholicism.
+A 13th century castle ruin on the cliff's edge between Collieston & Cruden Bay.
+It was the seat of Francis Hay, 9th Earl of Erroll, who was declared a rebel and a traitor after converting to Catholicism.

-In 1594 the castle was destroyed by cannon and gunpowder by order of King James VI as punishment due to arising suspicion that Hay was involved in a plot to capture him.
-Hay fled the country but returned secretly in 1596 where he rebuilt his castle, originally named “Bowness castle” and latterly the infamous “New Slains Castle”.
+In 1594 the castle was destroyed by cannon and gunpowder on the orders of King James VI as punishment due to the suspicion that Hay was involved in a plot to capture him.
+Hay fled the country but returned secretly in 1596 when he rebuilt his castle, originally named “Bowness castle” and latterly the infamous “New Slains Castle”.

-The ruins of it’s 8ft thick walls are now a scheduled ancient monument, overlooking the sea from a sheer peninsula of rock.
-Access via driveway is private but it can be viewed by walking track over the cliffs.
+The ruins of its 8ft thick walls are now a scheduled ancient monument, which overlooks the sea from a peninsula of sheer rock.
+Access via the driveway is private but it can be viewed by walking the track over the cliffs.

 Born in a garage in 2007, Brewdog is the fastest growing Food & Drinks company in the UK.
 The brewery in Ellon is one of the most advanced in the world and visitors can enjoy a Dogwalk, which takes in the original brewhouse, the epic new expanded Site 3 brewhouse, the Lone Wolf Distillery, the mind-blowingly spacious warehouse, awesome canning line and a cheeky look at the HQ offices, before relaxing with food and drink at the onsite Dogtap pub.
 Ellon is also home to our Overworks Brewery - dedicated to sour beer, which is served on handpump in the Dogtap pub.